Last update: June 3rd, 2022

 We process in particular the following data categories:

-- Stock data (e.g. title, first and last name, title, country, company address, industry);
+- Stock data (e.g. title, first and last name, title, residential address, country, company address, date of birth, full legal capacity, industry);

-- Contact details (e.g. e-mail address, fixed/mobile phone number, fax number);
+- Contact data (e.g. e-mail address, telephone number fixed/mobile, fax number);

 We only process your personal data within the company.
 Within our company, those internal departments or organisational units receive your personal data insofar as they need it to fulfil the purpose and within the scope of processing.
 Internal data recipients are obliged in each case to use your personal data only to the aforementioned extent.